-The West Virginia Business and Occupation (West Virginia Code, Chapter 13) was first enacted in 1921.
+The West Virginia Business and Occupation Tax (West Virginia Code, Chapter 13) was first enacted in 1921.
 The original Business and Occupation Tax applied to all persons, corporations, partnerships, and associations doing business in West Virginia.
 Over the years, this statute has often been amended.

-Enactment of the "Tax Reform Act of 1985" altered the scope of the Business and Occupation Tax to a tax on public utilities and electric power producers only, effective July 1, 1987.
+Enactment of the "Tax Reform Act of 1985" altered the scope of the Business and Occupation Tax.
+Today, the tax is imposed only on certain public utilities and electric power producers.
 As of 1989, natural gas storage facility operators are subject to a per unit tax under the Business and Occupation Tax statutes.
-Additionally, legislation in 1989 provided that electric power producers and distributors would be subject to the greater of the gross sales tax or a per unit tax on kilowatthours of electricity generated or distributed.
-Beginning in June 1995, electric power producers whose tax liability for every month in 1994 was based on kilowatthours of electricity generated were to determine their tax liability based upon "taxable generating capacity."
+Since June 1995, electric power producers whose tax liability for every month in 1994 was based on kilowatt-hours of electricity generated were to determine their tax liability based upon "taxable generating capacity."
 The legislation enacted in 1995 defined "taxable generating capacity" as the "capacity factor" times the official capability of a generating unit.
 "Capacity factor" was defined as the fraction of the average four-year generation for the 1991 to 1994 period divided by the "maximum possible annual generation" of a unit.
 The official capability of a unit times 8,760 (the number of hours in a year) was defined as the "maximum possible annual generation."
 In 2001, the Business and Occupation Tax statute was revised to subject the manufacturing or production of synthetic fuel from coal to a tax at a rate of \$0.50 per ton.

-During Fiscal Year 2017, total collections for State Business and Occupation Tax were roughly \$111.9 million.
+During Fiscal Year 2019, total collections for State Business and Occupation Tax were roughly \$124.5 million.

-Business and Occupation Tax Revenue Fiscal Years 2013 - 2017
+Business and Occupation Tax Revenue Fiscal Years 2015 - 2019

 Fiscal Year Collections

-2013 \$127,111,826

-2014 \$120,142,546

 2015 \$120,521,715

 2016 \$119,174,498

 2017 \$111,884,545

+2018 \$115,003,005

+2019 \$124,522,937